 I couldn’t control preeclampsia.
 Or the fact that I was having an induced labor at 37 weeks.
 Or the fact that my house was still under construction when I got this news.
 Nope.
 All out of my control.

 What I could control, at least to an extent, was how the induction went.

-I was especially afraid of early induction for my first full labor.
-I knew far too many people whose induced labors had stalled and lasted days.
+I knew far too many people whose induced first labors had stalled and lasted days.

 I decided to research and do everything I could to make it go smoothly and quickly.
 Induced labor can be a scary thing, but it doesn’t always have to be.

 Why have a labor induction at 37 weeks?

 Inducing this early is not the norm, and it is not recommended by the American College of Obstetricians and Gynecologists (ACOG) unless continuing to carry the pregnancy could post a risk to the mother or baby.

 According to the Mayo Clinic, these reasons could include: